hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-To get available roles in the system, user can send `GetRoles` query to Iroha network.
+To get available roles in the system, a user can send `GetRoles` query to Iroha network.

-Given this Query, in successful case Iroha returns `RolesResponse` containing array of existing roles.
+Given this Query, in successful case, Iroha returns `RolesResponse` containing an array of existing roles.

 ### Structure